 All my experts are graduates from top schools – Harvard, Cornell, Carnegie Mellon, London School of Economics, Oxford, etc. and are based globally.
 Hence, we bring you their expertise online – via Skype.

 Many top schools will also schedule your interview via Skype – hence we strongly recommend working with us on a minimum of 4 sessions prior to your first interview.

+Doing an online interview helps you because even in the actual interview, you may be required to do it online.
+The challenges of an online interview are many and if you are not familiar with how to take an online interview, you may mess up the real one.
+We will help you prepare for all aspects, so that you can do the interview without a glitch.

 F. Technical